 There are a lot of fancy and complicated words listed among the ingredients for Plexus products.
 Breaking down each ingredient and comparing it to current research is the gold standard for efficacy when it comes to weight loss products.

 Plexus Slim Ingredients

 - Xylooligosaccharides (XOS): This is a prebiotic, which means it feeds the bacteria in your gut.
-An August 2015 study published in Frontiers in Physiology found that XOS, at a dose of 2,000 milligrams, was able to alter the gut bacteria in both healthy and pre-diabetic individuals, and may help reverse changes in the gut related to the development of type 2 diabetes.
-Previous research found the same results at a dose of 2,800 milligrams.
+A January 2014 study in Food and Function found that XOS, at a dose of 2,800 milligrams, was able to alter the gut bacteria in a small group of healthy adults.
 One packet of Plexus Slim offers 1,000 milligrams of XOS.
 The prebiotic is also naturally found in fruits, vegetables, milk and honey, according to 2016 research published in Gastroenterology Research and Practice.

 - Green Coffee Bean Extract (GCE): Green coffee bean extract is taken from unroasted (or "green") coffee.
 A 2011 review study published in Gastroenterology Research and Practice found that GCE may have a small effect on weight loss.
 Most studies around green coffee's benefits have used small sample sizes, and there is no recommended or even widely accepted dosage for weight loss.
 Plus, it's unclear how much GCE is in Plexus.